 When to Keep Your Child At Home

-Children with the following symptoms should be excluded from school until they have been symptom-free for 24 hours without fever reducers or have a doctor’s note indicating that they are no longer contagious and may return to school.
-Children must be kept home until fully recovered and parents are urged to have their child seen by a physician.
+Children with the following symptoms must be excluded from school the next day and must be symptom-free for at least 24 hours before returning unless they have a doctor’s note indicating they are not contagious and may return to school.

-- Red or running eyes, colored discharge from the nose.
+- Red or running eyes, colored discharge from the eyes or nose.

 - Cough that is persistent or productive.